cinjon/cinjon.github.io/_posts/2020-09-25-space-and-art.md

 {% include googleDrivePlayer.html id="1cLs6Yr6N4m-RVLN1v6n35xN27Bzi_Gax/preview" description="Aristotle with a Bust of Homer by Rembrandt.
 Speaking the same James Baldwin line to demonstrate changing just the character and not the audio." %}

 {% include googleDrivePlayer.html id="1XVtfOcU2jmbwDjTnf9pRJU_PnWo0PF9b/preview" description='Portrait of Antoine-Laurent Lavoisier and his Wife, by Jacque Louis David.
 Speaking a line from Lavoisier: "I consider nature a vast chemical laboratory in which all kinds of composition and decompositions are formed."' %}

+## Acknowledgements

+Much appreciation to Michael McCanna, Adam Bouhenguel, Dino Mihalopoulos, Yiren Lu, and Lucy Mort for discussions and feedback on this post.